juxor/afaq/markdown/secH3.md

 reflex of a given economic system."_ [**Bakunin: The Constructive Passion**,
 p.
-275] The reason why the more sophisticated Marxist analysis of the state is forgotten when it comes to attacking anarchism should be obvious - it undermines the both the Marxist critique of anarchism and its own theory of the state.
+275] The reason why the more sophisticated Marxist analysis of the state is forgotten when it comes to attacking anarchism should be obvious - it undermines both the Marxist critique of anarchism and its own theory of the state.
 Ironically, arguments and warnings about the _"independence"_ of the state by Marxists imply that the state has interests of its own and cannot be considered simply as an instrument of class rule.
 They suggest that the anarchist analysis of the state is correct, namely that any structure based on delegated power, centralisation and hierarchy must, inevitably, have a privileged class in charge of it, a class whose position enables it to not